fazlearefin/ubuntu-dev-machine-setup/README.md

 #### Setting this to `True`

 - will install some packages like [TLP](https://github.com/linrunner/TLP) for battery economy
-- will not install and configure ssh server

 #### Setting this to `False`

-- will not install some packages like `powertop` for battery economy
+- will NOT install some packages like [TLP](https://github.com/linrunner/TLP) for battery economy
-- will install and configure ssh server

 ---